-Because beans and peas (legumes) can be considered as vegetables as well as protein foods, the Beans and Peas component is computed both ways, thereby providing flexibility to users to place beans and peas in either of the two components, but not in both simultaneously.
-Frankfurters, sausages, and luncheon meat that are made from beef, pork, or poultry are placed in Cured Meat component because of the way they are processed.
+Because beans, peas, and lentils (legumes) can be considered as Vegetables as well as Protein Foods, the Beans, Peas, and Lentils component is computed both ways, thereby providing flexibility to users to place Beans, Peas, and Lentils in either of the two components, but not in both simultaneously to avoid double counting.
+Frankfurters, sausages, cured ham, corned beef, and luncheon meat that are made from beef, pork, or poultry are placed in the Cured Meat component because of the way they are processed.
 Organ meat is a separate component in FPED.